 The international recruitment

-Cross-cultural competencies are not only related to international recruitment, they are also necessary within a country and within any HR organisation.
+Cross-cultural skills are not only linked to international recruitment, they are necessary within a country and in any HR organisation.

-For a business executive, cultural intelligence means being able to adapt to different business cultures and working methods.
+For a business executive, cultural intelligence is reflected in the ability to adapt to different enterprise cultures and working methods.

-All international HR functions are affected by cross-cultural management.
+All international HR functions are concerned by cross-cultural management.

-Cross-cultural issues influence strategic and organisational management as well as international human resource management in their approach to international recruitment.
+Cross-cultural aspects influence strategic and organisational management and international human resource management in their approach to international recruitment.

-In terms of international expatriate recruitment ( ref.), despite the increasing development of processes that focus on intercultural training and integration, the failure rate of candidates is still too high.
+Regarding international expatriate recruitment (ref.), despite the wider development of processes focusing on cross-cultural training and integration, the failure rate of candidates remains too high.

 - Better local recruitment or recruitment of international candidates